What is alar base reduction (nostril reduction)?

 - Disorders of breathing - when alar base reduction is combined with a septorhinoplasty then the procedure can address both the size, symmetry and projection of the nostrils

 At what age can I have alarplasty?Alar base reduction or alarplasty is one of our most popular types of rhinoplasty procedures.
 The nose does not undergo full maturity until after puberty and this is at least 16 years of age in most people.
 You must be at least 18 years of age before having a consultation for nostril reduction surgery at Centre for Surgery in London.

 Is alar base reduction worth it?Patients who are unhappy with how their nostrils look are often keen to learn more about the benefits of having a nostril trimming procedure.
 The benefits include a significant improvement in facial appearance and emotional well-being.
 Although alar reduction surgery is considered minor surgery, the effects it can produce can lead to a significant boost in your confidence and general outlook on life.

 What type of anaesthesia is used for alar base reduction?Alar base reduction is easily carried out under local anaesthetic as a day case at our state of the art surgical facility at 95-97 Baker Street.

-For patients who may feel excessively apprehensive, there is the option to have nostril reduction under a general anaesthetic.
+If you choose to have nostril correction with a rhinoplasty procedure, your surgeon will perform the procedure under general anaesthetic for your complete comfort.
 You will still be able to go home the same day once you are medically cleared for discharge.